jamesratcliffe/ls-retail-guzzle/README.md

 It works the same way as the standard Guzzle Client, but takes care of refreshing access tokens and rate limiting.

+**This package was created for demonstration purposes and comes with no waranty.**

 ## Installation

 Use this commmand to install with Composer: